-Based on the information provided by the focal person, visual observations and public consultations, it is derived that no AED has been conducted in Scheme P-1 since October 2018.
-The screening proforma duly signed by the focal persons, KWSSIP experts and Consultant's representative is attached Annex - I:
+Based on the information provided by the focal person, visual observations and public consultations, it is derived that no AED has been conducted in Essa Nagri since October 2018.
+The screening proforma duly signed by the focal persons, KWSSIP experts and Consultant's representative is attached as Annex - I:

-Sr. No. Representative Observations Concenrs/ Apprehensions
+Sr. No. Representative Observations Concerns/ Apprehensions

 1 DMC No AED

 2 KWSSIP No AED

 3 NESPAK No AED

-4 Community No AED Temporary loss of businessAlternate access routeEnsure minimum disturbance
+4 Community No AED Open drain is a hazard Many incidents of children falling into the drain Obnoxious smell from drain